Price

 Far more than just a ferry port, St Malo boasts the most impressive walled citadel on France’s northern coast as well as large stretches of sandy beach.
 The wide, sweeping bay to the east of the town makes a great starting point for your journey.

 Take a stroll around the beautifully preserved fortified walls and the maze of cobbled streets in the old town, some of you might like to take a dip in the sea.
-In the evening we will eat at one of St Malo’s many restaurants for a chance to catch up and meet your fellow Pedal Britain riders, and chat about the epic journey ahead.
+In the evening we will eat at one of St Malo’s many restaurants for a chance to catch up and meet your fellow Pedal Europe riders, and chat about the epic journey ahead.

-Day 1: St. Malo to Vitre
+Day 1: St. Malo to Chateaubourg

-79 miles | 128km | 3645ft | 1110 m
+73 miles | 118km | 2765ft | 843 m

 A gentle first day with friendly flat terrain, enjoying the wide expansive views of Mont St Michel and quiet back lanes of rural Brittany and Normandy.